this-girl-tech/this-girl-tech/README.md

 # 🌸 Hi, I’m H

-I started coding around 5–6 years ago… I’d tell you the exact year,
+I started coding around 5–6 years ago… 💻
-but debugging probably deleted that memory. 😭💻

 Since then, I’ve fallen in love with explaining things in a way that feels
 simple, clear, and beginner-friendly — the way I wish someone explained them to me.